pypa/distlib/docs/internals.rst

 solution that saves any such resources to a local file system cache, and returns the filename of the resource in the cache.
 We need to divide the work between the finder and the cache.
-We'll deliver the cache function through a :class:`Cache` class, which will have the following methods:
+We'll deliver the cache function through a :class:`~distlib.util.Cache` class, which will have the following methods:

 * A constructor which takes an optional base directory for the cache.
 If none is provided, we'll construct a base directory of the form::